Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-13-how-to-apache-server-to-rewrite-urls.md

 </Directory>
 ```

 Replace "/path/to/your/directory" with the path to the directory we want to allow .htaccess files in.
-Save the file and restart the Apache server.
+Save the file and then restart the Apache server.
 After making these changes, Apache should now allow .htaccess files to override the server configuration in the specified directory.

 After setting this up and restarting Apache with: